ZiddiaMUGEN/LuaSupernull/Library.md

 `music.StopSound(i)` - Stops the sound playing on channel `i`.

 `music.StopAllSounds()` - Stops sounds playing on all channels.

+`music.SetMusicVolume(i)` - Sets the current music volume to `i`.
+Note volume in the sound library is an integer between 0 and 128.

+`music.GetMusicVolume()` - Returns the current music volume.

+`music.PlayMusic(f, i)` - Plays music from the file specified by `f` for `i` loops.
+If `i` is set to -1, the music will loop indefinitely until stopped.

+`music.PlayMusicWithFadeIn(f, i, ms)` - Plays music from the file specified by `f` for `i` loops.
+If `i` is set to -1, the music will loop indefinitely until stopped. `ms` specifies the number of milliseconds to spend fading in to the current music volume.

+`music.StopMusic()` - Stops the currently playing music, if any music is playing.

+`music.GetSDLError()` - Utility function used internally to fetch the last error returned by the backing sound library.

 # MLL Module